Fully Augmented Links in the Thickened Torus: Hyperbolicity of Fully Augmented Links in the Thickened Torus and Volume Bounds

 Let the edges of $C$ be $e_i$ for $0 \leq i \leq 3$ with $e_i$ incident to vertices $v_{i}$ and $v_{i+1}$ and $v_0=v_4$.
 Let the faces dual to $v_i$ be $F_{v_i}$.
 Without loss of generality, let $F_{v_0}$ be a shaded triangular face.
 Since $\Gamma_L$ is checkerboard colored, $F_{v_2}$ is also shaded triangular face.

 Suppose $F_{v_0} \cap F_{v_2} = \emptyset$ then the edge $e_2$ must enter a white face $F_{v_3}$ which has empty intersection with $F_{v_0}$.
 See Figure \ref{fig:gammaL}(a).

-Then $C$ bounds a disk in the projection plane and hence a part of the diagram of $L$ and $K$.
-Since the bowties correspond to crossing circles, See \ref{fig:gammaL0}(a), the loop $C$ gives a loop which intersects $L$ and consequently $K$ giving two cases \ref{fig:gammaL0}(b) and \ref{fig:gammaL0}(c).
-If $C$ intersects two strands of $L$ as in Figure \ref{fig:gammaL0}(b), since $C$ bounds a disk this contradicts the weakly prime condition of $K$.
+Since the bowties correspond to crossing circles, see Figure \ref{fig:gammaL0}(a), the loop $C$ gives a loop which intersects $L$.
+At the vertex $v_0$, which is in the shaded bowtie, at least one of the edges incident to $v_0$ has to intersect $L$.
+If only one edge at $v_0$ intersects $L$, since $C$ bounds a disk, only one edge at $v_2$ intersects $L$, giving the case shown in Figure \ref{fig:gammaL0}(b).
+Similarly, If both edges incident to $v_0$ intersect $L$, since $C$ bounds a disk, then the same is true for both edges incident at $v_2$, giving the case shown in Figure \ref{fig:gammaL0}(c).
+If $C$ intersects two strands of $L$ as in Figure \ref{fig:gammaL0}(b), since $C$ bounds a disk, this contradicts the weakly prime condition of $K$.
 If $C$ intersects two strands on each side as in Figure \ref{fig:gammaL0}(c), this will contradict twist-reduced condition on $K$.

 Therefore $F_{v_0} \cap F_{v_2} \neq \phi$.
 Since both faces are triangles, they can only intersect in a vertex.
 This implies that $C$ encloses a single vertex.
 See Figure \ref{fig:gammaL}(b).